 4. Selling local products

-Before the holidays, the Mayfair Co-op Preschool in Farmington Hills sold teas from Wixom-based Community Tea House.
+Before the holidays, the Mayfair Co-op Preschool in Farmington Hills sold teas from a local tea shop.
 Mayfair mom Katie Bonus took advantage of the sale.
 “That’s what we gave out to all of our family members as Christmas gifts,” she says.
 “It was great because we were buying local and supporting the school at the same time.
 And the tea is delicious.”

 5. Educational value